Steelwool for Wood Finishing

 Rubbing

-Steel wool is also used to do the simple rubbing, when a "low gloss" finish is needed.
+Steel wool is also used to do the simple rubbing when a "low gloss" finish is needed.
 The dry finish can be rubbed with steel wool by hand or machine.
-The steel wool can be applied with rubbing machine to rub the flat surface, and the sheen resulted is about 60 to 70 sheen.
+The steel wool can be applied with a rubbing machine to rub the flat surface, and the sheen resulted is about 60 to 70 sheen.
 See our previous article: rubbing and polishing.

 Tips in the caring and using of the steel wool.